w-e-w/Steam-Workshop-Hard-Link-Backup/README.md

 Preventing Steam from deleting Steam Workshop Downloads by using hard links as backup

 ## Usage
-in `Steam Workshop` 3 scripts a provided for the user to use
+in `Steam Workshop` 3 scripts are provided for the user to use

 `Update [Hard Links].ps1` create a copy of your Steam Workshop